mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 # Error handling and relation between HTTP status codes and RPP codes

-RESTful EPP leverages standard HTTP status codes to reflect the outcome of EPP operations.
+RPP leverages standard HTTP status codes to reflect the outcome of RPP operations.
+The RPP status codes are based on the EPP result codes defined in [@!RFC5730].
 This allows clients to handle responses generically using common HTTP patterns.
-While the HTTP status code provides the primary, high-level outcome, the specific EPP result code MUST still be provided in the `RPP-Code` HTTP header for detailed diagnostics.
+While the HTTP status code provides the primary, high-level outcome, the specific RPP result code MUST still be provided in the `RPP-Code` HTTP header for detailed diagnostics.

 The mapping strategy is to use the most specific HTTP code that accurately reflects the operation's result.